Sedona’s Favorite Art Gallery and Gift Shop

 FEATURED ARTIST

-Village Gallery Celebrates Nancy Axelrod’s Felt Art in November 2025
+Village Gallery Celebrates Jodi Imm’s Art in May 2026

-We invite our Sedona community of art enthusiasts to meet Nancy Axelrod and immerse themselves in a new experience where felt meets nature and imagination.
-Join us from 5 to 8 p.m. on Friday, November 7th.
+Join us for a vibrant evening celebrating the work of Jodi Imms, from 5 to 8 p.m. on Friday, May 1st.
 The Village Gallery is located at 6512 State Route 179, in the Village of Oak Creek, and is always accepting applications for unique art and new membership in our cooperative style gallery.
 For more information, go to sedonalocalartists.com or phone (928) 284-1416.

 GALLERY INFORMATION